Mensen met problemen

 Between desire, resistance and survival

 They are young.
-Their expectations are high, their actions tempestuous.
-They sell homemade drugs online and are constantly available across all digital channels.
-They date, have meaningless sex and cry in toilets.
+Their expectations are high, their actions impulsive.
+They sell homemade drugs online, are constantly connected across digital platforms, date, have empty sex, and cry in bathroom stalls.
 Then they are no longer so young.
-They have children and a longing for the countryside.
-Their bodies and teenagers rebel.
-Friendships and careers crumble.
-Nature disappoints.-|-
+They have children and long for life in the countryside.
+Their bodies begin to protest, as do their teenagers.
+Friendships and careers fall apart.
+Even nature disappoints.

 About the makers